MattMencel/rest2ldap/README.md

 This is a fairly simple cookbook so it will likely work on other Ubuntu versions as well as RHEL/CentOS platforms.

+This allows you to to have a REST interface to an LDAP Directory server.
+Currently tested with the following.

+* OpenDJ
+* Sun One Directory Server

+Given the right configuration it should work with just about any directory server including Active Directory.

 ## Tunable Attributes

 All tunable attributes are in the `rest2ldap` hierarchy.